mkrystian/discount-service/README.md

 - For this task purposes the service uses in-memory database, but it could be easily replaced with any other database (preferably Redis, because of its speed)
 - Amount discount is discount of unitPrice not the total price
+- Discount service is not responsible for product unit prices
 - Only one discount can be applied to a product
 - If discount would set price to negative value, the price is set to 0
 - Rounding is done to 2 decimal places with method HALF_UP